CrazyDestroyer/quickcd/README.md

 # quickcd
-A batch file that opens cmd in the folder it is in
+A .bat file that cd's the folder it's in.
+# Use
+Place the .bat file in the folder you want to open cmd in, and run the file.